Formal groups and quantum cohomology: Computing quantum Steenrod operations

 We will consider endomorphisms $\Phi$ of $H^*(X;\bQ)[t^{\pm 1}][[q]]$ which are (linear over the coefficient ring and) covariantly constant with respect to $\nabla$.
 Concretely, this means that

 If we expand $\Phi = \Phi^{(0)} + q \Phi^{(1)} + q^2 \Phi^{(2)} + \cdots$, \eqref{eq:covariant-constancy} becomes

-where ``recursive terms'' is a generic name for expressions involving only $\Phi^{(0)},\dots,\phi_{k-1}$.
+where ``recursive terms'' is a generic name for expressions involving only $\Phi^{(0)},\dots,\Phi^{(k-1)}$.
 By repeatedly inserting \eqref{eq:expand-phi-2} into itself, we get

-Setting $m>2n$, one gets explicit recursive formulae, which show that the constant term $\Phi^{(0)}$, which must satisfy \eqref{eq:phi-0}, determines all of $\Phi$.
+Setting $m>2n$ means that in the sum we have $i>n$ or $m-i>n$, so all those terms vanish.
+One therefore gets explicit recursive formulae, which show that the constant term $\Phi^{(0)}$, subject to \eqref{eq:phi-0}, determines all of $\Phi$.
 The case we are interested in is where $\Phi^{(0)}(y) = xy$ is the cup product with a given class $x \in H^*(X;\bQ)$.
 There is a formula for the resulting $\Phi = \Phi_x$ in terms of gravitational descendants, closely related to the standard formula for solutions of the quantum differential equation:

-In principle, the terms $(1 + \cdots)^{-1}$ are supposed to be expanded into geometric series; but for degree reasons, only one term in this series is nonzero for each occurrence in \eqref{eq:phi-map}.
+In principle, the terms $(1 + \cdots)^{-1}$ are supposed to be expanded into geometric series; but for degree reasons, only one term in this series is nonzero for each class $A$ that contributes to the expressions in \eqref{eq:phi-map}.
 The $(e_k)$, $(e_k^\vee)$ are Poincar{\'e} dual bases in $H^*(X;\bQ)$, meaning that in the Kunneth decomposition,

 Checking that $\Phi_x$ satisfies \eqref{eq:covariant-constancy} is an exercise using basic properties (divisor equation and TRR) of Gromov-Witten invariants.
 Using the string equation, one can write the special case $y_0 = y$, $y_1 = 1$ as